joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 ## Estimate

-When building a greenfield project it's impossible to predict how long it will take to build features.
+On a greenfield project it's impossible to predict how long a feature will take.
-In my experience many factors affect the accuracy of estimations:
+Plenty of things affect the accuracy of an estimate:

-- How many hours will be spent on the project
+- How many hours actually get spent on the project
-- How many times a day you get interrupted
+- How often people get interrupted
-- Who is working on the project eg Experience level of the team, how long has the team worked together
+- Who is working on it, how experienced they are, and how long they've worked together

-As a general rule, time-based estimation will fail, this is why I like to use Story Points instead.
+Time-based estimation fails as a rule, which is why I use story points instead.

-## How to estimate difficulty?
+## How to estimate difficulty

-As humans, it's easier for us to compare than it is to analyse.
+People are better at comparing than at analysing.
-As an example, if someone asked you how big Europe is compared to Australia, you would most likely look at a map.
+If someone asks you how big Europe is compared to Australia, you'll reach for a map.

-This is why I use **Relative estimation**.
+So I use relative estimation.

 ### Putting this into practice